-- Bypass: Toggles this plug-in on and off. - Frequency: Target source fundamental frequency.
+- Bypass: Toggles this plug-in on and off. - Listen to Hum only: This checkbox at the top right lets you listen only to the hum that is being removed.
+This is very useful to determine if too much signal is being removed or if more hum attenuation can be applied. - Frequency: Target source fundamental frequency.
 A knob lets you make a variable frequency selection, while radio buttons let you select common frequencies that correspond to 50Hz/60Hz electrical mains that are the typical culprits for causing hum. - Amount: Adjusts how much De-Hum extraction you want to apply. - Slope: Adjusts the ratio of fundamental frequency to partial harmonics, the adjustment of which lets makes it possible for various kinds of hum to be targeted.
 For example, a value of 0 biases hum extraction towards the fundamental frequency, while a value of 0.5 gives equal extraction of all harmonics (up to 4), and finally a value of 1.0 targets the higher frequency partials.